| scam.check | R Documentation |

 extra graphics parameters to pass to plotting functions. |

-printed information relates to the optimization process used to select smoothing
+The printed output includes information about the optimization process used for smoothing parameter selection.

 Wood S.N.
 (2006) Generalized Additive Models: An Introduction with R. Chapman and Hall/CRC Press.